ChitraK22/getting-started-with-devextreme-pie-chart/README.md

-# getting-started-with-devextreme-pie-chart
+# Getting Started with DevExtreme PieChart

-This repository stores the source code for the Getting Started with DevExtreme PieChart tutorial.
+This repository stores the source code for the following tutorial: [Getting Started with PieChart](https://js.devexpress.com/Documentation/Guide/UI_Components/PieChart/Getting_Started_with_PieChart/).